mietek/pol/README.md

 -   A+B\*C

 the multiply must be done before the add.
-Moreover, parentheses are used to modify the standard heirarchy:
+Moreover, parentheses are used to modify the standard hierarchy:

 -   A\*(B+C)

-Such a notation is competely equivalent to ours.
+Such a notation is completely equivalent to ours.
 It offers no advantages over the operands-preceeding-operator and has some limitations.
 But people are accustomed to it and negatively-impressed by its absence.
 So I will show you how to provide the capability.

 However there is no reason to restrict our attention to the customary arithmetic and/or logical operators.
-I will show you some other similar heirarchies.
+I will show you some other similar hierarchies.
 The capability I describe will handle them all.

 Let us establish a new kind of dictionary entry.
 It is identical to a definition except that it has a number appended, a level number.
 So let's call it a level-definition.
 The rule is that a level-definition is not to be executed when it is encountered, but rather placed on a push-down stack.
 It will be executed when another definition with a equal or smaller level number is encountered.